Updated: Jun 8, 2021

 It was once a bustling, vibrant town and supply base where Romans and civilians could pick up food and provisions.
 Amazingly, you can still walk through the town's streets and experience a time-capsule of Roman life.

-The museum at Corbridge helps you explore the so called Corbidge Hoard, containing Roman armour and trinkets and is "one of the most significant finds in Roman history, providing us with a fascinating insight into the life of a soldier on the Wall".
+The museum at Corbridge helps you explore the so called Corbidge Hoard, (although not all physically on display here) containing Roman armour and trinkets and is "one of the most significant finds in Roman history, providing us with a fascinating insight into the life of a soldier on the Wall".
 Here you can also see the Corbridge Collection, the largest of the Hadrian's Wall's collections.

 All in all, a lovely day out beside the North Tyne river.
 Image: Catherine Riney.